El-Coder/jsASEexercises/jsExercise1.md

 ### Promises

-A promise is an object.
-It represents the eventual completion of an asynchronous operation.
+A promise is an object that represents the eventual completion of an asynchronous operation.
 A promise is created with the Promise constructor -- or returned natively from a package that's been written to do so.
 The constructor accepts one argument, a function which takes ``resolve`` & ``reject`` as parameters.
 Once your data has been returned, you can call ``resolve``, passing in the data you want to work with later.
 If there is an error, call ``reject`` instead.

 Using the ``request`` library we are alrady familiar with, we can construct an example Promise.